Update 12 October 2021

 What about Vectra 3D simulations for breast surgery?

-This service is for women considering breast enhancement, lifts or reductions.
+This service is for women considering breast surgery.
 These appointments with our Practice Manager are only $100 and can be booked online here.

-The cost is taken off Dr Moncrieff's consultation fee if you book an appointment with him after your Vectra simulation.
+The cost is taken off Dr Moncrieff or Dr French's consultation fee if you book an appointment with them after your Vectra simulation.

 Vectra appointments not only give you the opportunity to see what breast surgery might look like on your own body, they also give you the chance to talk to our Practice Manager about costs, possible fund rebates and the process for booking surgery.
-They also mean you can access Dr Moncrieff's fast track appointments if you are keen for surgery in the coming months.
+They also mean you can access our surgeons' fast track appointments if you are keen for surgery in the coming months.
 Currently this means you can see Dr Moncrieff within 6 weeks, rather than the 12+ weeks for those who don't have a Vectra first.
 Surgery is then booked 8-16 weeks ahead.

 Covid-19 testing before surgery

 Upcoming patients may be required to have a Covid-19 test and submit a test result before surgery.
 The hospital or our team will advise if this is required.

 We encourage members of the community, including upcoming patients, to be vaccinated.
 The entire team at Hunter Plastic Surgery is fully vaccinated.